matiasbargas/resume/README.md

 [twitter.com/matiasbargas](http://www.twitter.com/matiasbargas)

-I’m a natural team player with wide experience in a variety of technologies and business applications.
-Proven experience in all phases of the  software development lifecycle, applications consulting and technology training's.
+I’m a natural team player with wide experience in a large variety of technologies and business applications.
+Proven experience in all phases of the  software development lifecycle, applications consulting and technology trainings.
 My specialties includes negotiation and effective communication, taking control of non easy situations, design mindset, empowerment with a strong technology backend.

 Work experience
 -------